 It’s important to find some ways to keep ourselves & our kids busy, but not just with busywork, but brainwork (as my mom put it).
-When they are done doing homeschool work or learning on one of these awesome free educational websites (for kids), I try to get them outside for some playtime.
+When they are done doing schoolwork or learning on one of these awesome free educational websites (for kids), I try to get them outside for some playtime.
 I love this idea from my friend, Della at The Copper Top Chronicles.

-She and her daughters made this beautiful sidewalk chalk design with painters tape & sidewalk chalk.
-It looks just like stained glass, doesn’t it?
+She and her daughters made this beautiful sidewalk chalk design with painter’s tape & sidewalk chalk.
+It looks just like colorful stained glass on her driveway.

 Below are the directions, pictures & affiliates links to make this stained glass chalk art!

-We’ve been using it for as long as I can remember and I’m sure we’ll be using it for many many more years.
+We’ve been making sidewalk chalk art for as long as I can remember and I’m sure we’ll be using sidewalk chalk it for many many more years.
 Plus, sidewalk chalk is messy enough that the kids love it but easy enough to clean up that I love it, too. 🙂

 How do you make Stained Glass with Sidewalk Chalk?

 Then, let each child color a square until you have a beautiful stained glass chalk design.
 This is chalk art at its finest!
 It looks so awesome when it’s done.
 The kids loved the outcome!

-Another fun idea would be to leave a few squares not-colored-in.
+Another fun chalk art idea would be to leave a few squares not-colored-in.
 Leave the chalk out and let your neighbors fill in the rest as they bike by or walk by.
 It would make it a fun surprise for the kids, seeing how it was filled in or added to by someone in the neighborhood. 🙂

-This is a fun homeschool activity to teach the kids about geometry, fractions, shapes, art, gross motor skills, and more!
+This is a fun math homeschool activity to teach the kids about geometry, fractions, shapes, art, gross motor skills, and more!
 Get creative and make a fun lesson out of it!